Bears9355/Bears9355/readme.md

 ## 💻Currently working on :

- - Marketo (A Discord Bot for Paladium's Markets (Video Game).
+ - Marketo (A Discord Bot for Paladium's Markets (Video Game), see the repository [here](https://github.com/Bears9355/marketo)

 ## 🌴 What I've done :